1950s Movies You Don’t Want to Miss

 THE SEARCHERS (1956)

-dir.
+Dir.
 John Ford – John Wayne, Jeffrey Hunter — In this revered Western, Ethan Edwards returns home to Texas after the Civil War.
-When members of his brother’s family are killed or abducted by Comanches, he vows to track down his surviving relatives and bring them home.
-Eventually, Edwards gets word that his niece Debbie is alive, and, along with her adopted brother, Martin Pawley, he embarks on a dangerous mission to find her, journeying deep into Comanche territory.
+After an attack on his family by Comanches, he vows to track down his surviving relatives and bring them home.
+Eventually, Edwards gets word that his niece Debbie is alive.
+Along with her adopted brother, Martin Pawley, he embarks on a dangerous mission to find her, journeying deep into Comanche territory.
 [Warning: can be intense at points]

 12 ANGRY MEN (1957)

-dir.
+Dir.
 Sidney Lumet – Henry Fonda — Following the closing arguments in a murder trial, the 12 members of the jury must deliberate, with a guilty verdict meaning death for the accused, an inner-city teen.
-As the dozen men try to reach a unanimous decision while sequestered in a room, one juror casts considerable doubt on elements of the case.
+The jurors try to reach a unanimous decision while sequestered in a room, but one juror casts considerable doubt on elements of the case.
 Personal issues soon rise to the surface, and conflict threatens to derail the delicate process that will decide one boy’s fate.

 THE BRIDGE ON THE RIVER KWAI (1959)

 Dir.
 David Lean – William Holden, Alec Guiness — Adaptation of the Pierre Bouelle novel about POWs in Burma forced to build a bridge to aid the war effort of their Japanese captors.
 British and American officers plot to blow up the structure, but the commander of the bridge’s construction has different plans.
 [Warning: WWII violence and intense prisoner of war scenes]